Two-Dimensional Quantization for Geometry-Aware Audio Coding: The Arch Benchmark

 Our implementation builds directly on the open-source WavTokenizer framework \citep{Ji2024WavTokenizer}.
 Unless otherwise specified, all components, training configurations, and data-processing pipelines follow the original WavTokenizer codebase.
 In our experiments, we modify \textbf{only the quantization layer}, replacing the default residual vector quantization modules with our proposed Q2D2 quantizer.
 All other system components remain unchanged to ensure a fair and controlled comparison.
 This design allows us to isolate the effect of the quantization scheme itself, enabling a direct assessment of how different grid types and quantization structures impact reconstruction quality.

-\section{the arch benchmark}
+\section{The Arch Benchmark}

 The ARCH benchmark comprises twelve datasets within the speech, music, audio domain.
-Emotional Speech and Song (RAVDESS) \citep{livingstone2012ravdess}, Audio-MNIST (AM) \citep{becker2024audiomnist}, Spoken Language Understanding Resource Package (SLURP) \citep{bastianelli2020slurp}, and EMOVO dataset \citep{costantini2014emovo} assess performance in the Speech domain.
+Emotional Speech and Song (RAVDESS) \citep{livingstone2018ravdess}, Audio-MNIST (AM) \citep{becker2023audiomnist}, Spoken Language Understanding Resource Package (SLURP) \citep{bastianelli2020slurp}, and EMOVO dataset \citep{costantini2014emovo} assess performance in the Speech domain.
 ESC-50 \citep{piczak2015esc50}, US8K \citep{salamon2014urbansound8k}, FSD50K \citep{fonseca2021fsd50k}, and VIVAE \citep{holz2022vivae} assess performance on Acoustic Events.
-FMA \citep{defferrard2016fma}, MTT \citep{law2009evaluation}, IRMAS \citep{bosch2012instrument}, and MS-DB \citep{rafii2017musdb18} assess performance in the Music domain.
+FMA \citep{defferrard2017fma}, MTT \citep{law2009evaluation}, IRMAS \citep{bosch2012instrument}, and MS-DB \citep{rafii2017musdb18} assess performance in the Music domain.

-\section{subjective evaluations}
+\section{Subjective Evaluations}

-For the subjective evaluations, we follow the MUSHRA protocol \citep{itu2001mushra}, using both a hidden reference and a low anchor.
-Annotators were asked to rate the perceptual quality of the provided samples from the test set in a range between 1 to 100.
+For subjective evaluation, we follow the MUSHRA protocol \citep{itu2001mushra}, including both a hidden reference and a low-quality anchor constructed with low-pass filtering.
+Each sample was evaluated by at least 10 participants, who rated perceptual quality on a scale from 1 to 100.
+All participants used high-quality headphones in a quiet environment and completed a short training session prior to evaluation to familiarize themselves with the interface and rating criteria.

-For CMOS-Q and CMOS-P evaluations, we choose samples from the LibriSpeech test-set and LJSpeech for the subjective evaluation.
-We analyze the CMOS in two aspects: CMOS-Q (quality, clarity and high-frequency details), CMOS-P (Speech rate, pauses, and pitch).
-We instruct the testers to focus on the aspect in question and ignore the other aspect when scoring the aspect being considered.
+For CMOS-Q and CMOS-P evaluations, we randomly sample audio from the LibriTTS test set, with each sample evaluated by at least 10 listeners.
+We assess two aspects: CMOS-Q, which measures perceptual quality (clarity and high-frequency details), and CMOS-P, which evaluates prosody (speech rate, pauses, and pitch).
+Participants are instructed to focus only on the target aspect and ignore other factors when assigning scores.

-\section{more ablation studies}
+\section{More Ablation Studies}

 In our ablation experiments we asses more parameter and design choices as follow:

 \textbf{Projections.} We further examined the role of input and output projection layers in shaping the quantization space.
 On the input side, we experimented with three alternatives: a simple linear projection, a linear layer followed by LayerNorm, and a linear layer followed by a $\tanh$ nonlinearity to bound the output within $[-1, 1]$.
 For the output stage, we tested both a linear projection back to the original dimensionality and an identity mapping.
 Across these variants, we observed that the bounded $\tanh$ projection provided the most stable training and best reconstruction quality, while purely linear or LayerNorm-based projections led to weaker performance and reduced robustness, as shown in shown in Table ~\ref{tab:projections}.
 This indicates that constraining the pre-quantization representation through a nonlinearity is crucial, and that the $\tanh$-based projection is the most effective choice in our framework.